 A policy path is also closed-ended if it ends with an instance of a custom authentication selector that returns an IdP adapter instance ID or the connection ID of an IdP connection.
-Because the custom selector returns an authentication source, such closed-ended path cannot end with an authentication policy contract or a local identity profile.
-(Instead, it must end with an action of Done or Restart.)
+Because the custom selector returns an authentication source, such a closed-ended path cannot end with an authentication policy contract or a local identity profile.
+Instead, it must end with an action of Done or Restart.

 - Authentication policy contracts and local identity profiles

 An authentication policy contract can harness attribute values obtained from all authentication sources along the path leading up to it.
 Administrators can select the same authentication policy contract or local identity profile for different closed-ended paths, in one or more authentication policies, and fulfill them differently to suit the requirements.
 To enforce the same set of authentication policies in multiple use cases, map the authentication policy contract to the applicable Browser SSO connections and OAuth grant-mapping configuration.

 A policy becomes more complex as the number of paths grows with the number of authentication sources and selector instances.

 A complex policy can cover a lot of ground.
 However, depending on the authentication requirements, administrators can also create multiple policies to suit their needs.